Harrick22/Game-Dev/README.md

 System Requirements - This is not a very intensive game, so it should be able to run on most devices.

-To install this game, just pull from this repository and go into the My Project (2) file and there you should find the .EXE file titled My Project.
+To install this game, use the password RedHood7! then download the files unzip them then click on the My Project.EXE

 Controls -